MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 > $H_0: \pi=0.10$
 > $H_A: \pi<0.10$</div>\EndKnitrBlock{example}

+#### Steps 3 and 4: Null distribution and p-value {-}

-To assess these hypotheses, we need to evaluate the possibility of a sample value ($\hat{p}$) as far below the null value, $\pi_0=0.10$ as what was observed.
+To assess these hypotheses, we need to evaluate the possibility of getting a sample proportion as far below the null value, $0.10$, as what was observed ($0.048$), _if the null hypothesis were true_.

 \BeginKnitrBlock{onebox}<div class="onebox">**Null value of a hypothesis test.**

 The **null value** is the reference value for the parameter in $H_0$, and it is sometimes represented with the parameter's label with a subscript 0 (or "null"), e.g., $\pi_0$ (just like $H_0$).</div>\EndKnitrBlock{onebox}

-The deviation of the sample statistic from the null hypothesized parameter is usually quantified with a p-value.
+The deviation of the sample statistic from the null hypothesized parameter is usually quantified with a p-value^[Now would be a good time to review the definition of a p-value in Section \@ref(HypothesisTesting)!].
 The p-value is computed based on the null distribution, which is the distribution of the test statistic if the null hypothesis is true.
 Supposing the null hypothesis is true, we can compute the p-value by identifying the chance of observing a test statistic that favors the alternative hypothesis at least as strongly as the observed test statistic.

+\BeginKnitrBlock{onebox}<div class="onebox">**Null distribution.**

+The **null distribution** of a test statistic is the sampling distribution of that statistic _under the assumption of the null hypothesis_.
+It describes how that statistic would vary from sample to sample, if the null hypothesis were true.

-The null distribution can be created through simulation (simulation-based methods), or can be modeled by a mathematical function (theory-based methods).
+The null distribution can be estimated through simulation (simulation-based methods), as in this section, or can be modeled by a mathematical function (theory-based methods), as in Section \@ref(theory-prop).</div>\EndKnitrBlock{onebox}

-#### Simulation-based method for calculating the p-value

 We want to identify the sampling distribution of the test statistic ($\hat{p}$) if the null hypothesis was true.
 In other words, we want to see how the sample proportion changes due to chance alone.
 Then we plan to use this information to decide whether there is enough evidence to reject the null hypothesis.